waltmann1/CGBuilder/docs/example_docs/setup/basics.md

 ### License

-The testproject repository comes premade with a sample license (`/LICENSE.md`), in this case the very popular and permissive [BSD 3-Clause license](https://opensource.org/license/bsd-3-clause/).
+The CGBuilders repository comes premade with a sample license (`/LICENSE.md`), in this case the very popular and permissive [BSD 3-Clause license](https://opensource.org/license/bsd-3-clause/).
 Feel free to change this for your own project or keep it as-is if you don't quite know yet.

 !!!
 Tip